 - DO NOT DISTURB except for feeding and cleaning!

-- TWITCHING is NORMAL during sleeps these exercises the muscles to aid growth.
+- TWITCHING is NORMAL during sleep.
+Twitches exercise the muscles to aid growth.

-- Bring the kittens to clinic at four weeks of age for examination and deworming.
+- Bring the kittens to the clinic at four weeks of age for examination and deworming.

 - 1 can water

 - ½ cup 2% milk